Hypertrophy

 How to do it: Figure your 20 RM (you read that right).
 Your goal is to complete 10 sets of 10 (for lower body) or 10 sets of 6 reps (upper body).
 Every week increase the load by 5%.

 Notes: This is really high wear and tear but it also really does work.
 I plan on doing something like this over the summer or at Xmas when I am on vacation and have no martial arts to do and limited weights available.
 The reason is that I won't be doing anything else and I can usually scrounge up the lower weights needed at some random gym or hotel.
 Since this offers a real prospect of overtraining injury if (note that word!!) you do it while working out in other sports, it's in a special category of high-risk.
+It is perfectly fine if done alone though.
 Mind you, what I'm saying: This is a lot of work and all by itself for a month is great, just don't plan on doing much else for training since it also takes a lot of time to do all those reps.

 5 by 5's (5x5)